Nalipp/portfolio/README.md

 @import 'reset';
 ```

-### Things to do
+### Things to do / notes

-clean data for d3 graphic

-add tooltips hovers to d3 graphic
+switch interests and philiosophy

+remove vim master and replace with statsu

+reduce experience to one section

+include learch tech job prep in community involvement

+spell check

+update resume

-update resume and create downloadable pdf
+better styling for resume pdf (smaller, capitalize?)